dell/csm-docs/content/docs/concepts/csidriver/features/powermax.md

 ### Storage Class

-For multiple availability zones support the StorageClass does not require details about the PowerMax array.
+When using multiple availability zones the StorageClass does not require details about the PowerMax array.
+The following sample shows a minimal StorageClass definition:

 ```yaml
 apiVersion: storage.k8s.io/v1